 Due to the nature of the canvas and the stitching it also comes under the heading of ‘Counted Thread Embroidery’ because the stitches are counted over the holes or threads in the canvas.

 Today canvas embroidery is still popular as a form of embroidery.
+Our canvas work tutorial will teach you the basic stitches.

 You will need…